AdvancedPhotonSource/cohere/docs/source/how_to_use.rst

      * specfile: optional, used when specfile configured in <conf_dir>/config file should be replaced by another specfile
      * copy_prep: this is a switch parameter, set to True if the prep_data.tif file should be copied from experiment with the <conf_dir> into the prep directory of the newly created experiment

+| The scripts below are for running all phases of the user reconstruction, starting with data preprocess, up to results visualization.
+The scripts can take optional parameters that can be useful during development.
+  The optional boolean parameters:
+     * --no_verify: if set the configuration will be verified but any error will be ignored
+     * --debug: if set the reconstruction will not handle exception but crash.
+Handling exception is important for the GA and multi-rec scenarios.
+It has no effect for other scripts currently but can be used by developer.

 - beamline_preprocess.py

   To run this script a configuration file "config_prep" must be defined in the <experiment_dir>/conf directory and the main configuration "config" file must have beamline parameter configured.
 This script reads raw data, applies correction based on physical properties of the instrument used during experiment, and optionally aligns and combines multiple scans.
 The prepared data file is stored in <experiment_dir>/preprocessed_data/prep_data.tif file.